manvillarim/GasOptimization_Catalog/examples/function-visibility.md

-# 13. Use appropriate function visibility
+# 12. Use Appropriate Function Visibility

 This transformation optimizes function visibility modifiers to reduce gas consumption.
-Using the most restrictive appropriate visibility (external vs public, internal vs private) can save gas by avoiding unnecessary overhead in function calls and reducing the contract's bytecode size.
+Using `external` instead of `public` for functions only called externally saves gas by avoiding unnecessary copying of calldata to memory.
+Using `internal` or `private` for functions only called within the contract eliminates the overhead of external function call encoding.

 ## Example

-### Suboptimal Function Visibility
+### Original (Suboptimal Visibility)
 ```solidity
 contract SuboptimalVisibility {
     uint private value;